 If the option is set to Energy Efficient or Custom, the following items will display:

 Config TDP (Configuring Thermal Design Power)

-Select Enable to configure TDP power settings to enhance thermal management for the CPUs.
+Select Enable to configure TDP power settings to enhance thermal management.
 The options are Enable and Disable.

 Config TDP Level (Available when Config TDP above is set to Enable)